Skip to main content

 About the Toowoomba Scholarship Program

-The St Vincent de Paul Society QLD understands the value of education, and is dedicated to helping students find their pathway into study.
+The St Vincent de Paul Society QLD understands the value of qualifications that demonstrate your knowledge and skill, and is dedicated to supporting students through their chosen pathway.

-The Toowoomba Scholarship Program supports people who live in the Toowoomba region to access training and education.
-The program can support students at any stage of their study through a $1,500 scholarship and learning partner academic and social mentoring.
+The Toowoomba Scholarship Program is available to people living in the Toowoomba region to support them at any stage of their study through a $1,500 scholarship and the academic and social support of a volunteer Learning Partner.

 The program offers: